Jing-Gu/zettelkasten/content/02-Literature Notes/Financial & Investment/The Psychology of Money.md

+---
+title: The Psychology of Money
-Author: Morgan Housel
+author: Morgan Housel

-Published year: 2020
+year: "2020"

-Genres: #Investment

-Status: Done
+tags:
+  - Investment
+finished: true
+---

 # The Book in 3 Sentences